zyfsju/dev-study/algo-notes.md

 1. Find all combinations and permutations. -> DFS

+  - visited when forming the current permutation/path
+  - cuurent permutation/path
+  - all permutations/paths

-2. How many permutations -> DP
+3. How many permutations -> DP

 Examples:
 - DP: How many ways from top-left to bottom-right